mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

     1. Monitor Exhibitor and wait for it to converge at `http://<master-ip>:8181/exhibitor/v1/ui/index.html`.
 Confirm that the master rejoins the ZooKeeper quorum successfully (the status indicator will turn green).

-        **Tip:** If you are upgrading from permissive to strict mode, this URL will be `https://...`.
+        **Note:** If you are upgrading from permissive to strict mode, this URL will be `https://...`.
     1. Wait until the `dcos-mesos-master` unit is up and running.
     1. Verify that `curl http://<dcos_master_private_ip>:5050/metrics/snapshot` has the metric `registrar/log/recovered` with a value of `1`. [enterprise type="inline" size="small" /]

-        **Tip:** If you are upgrading from permissive to strict mode, this URL will be `curl https://...` and you will need a JWT for access. [enterprise type="inline" size="small" /]
+        **Note:** If you are upgrading from permissive to strict mode, this URL will be `curl https://...` and you will need a JWT for access. [enterprise type="inline" size="small" /]
     1. Verify that `/opt/mesosphere/bin/mesos-master --version` indicates that the upgraded master is running Mesos 1.4.0. [enterprise type="inline" size="small" /]
 	1. Verify that the number of under-replicated ranges has dropped to zero as the IAM database is replicated to the new master.
-This can be done by running the following command and confirming that the last column on the right shows only zeroes. [enterprise type="inline" size="small" /]
+This can be done by running the following command and confirming that the last column on the right shows only zeros. [enterprise type="inline" size="small" /]
 	    ```bash
         sudo /opt/mesosphere/bin/cockroach node status --ranges --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip)
         +----+---------------------+--------+---------------------+---------------------+------------------+-----------------------+--------+--------------------+------------------------+